justin-zimmermann/ctrnf-ig-rankings/README.md

 ```shell
 python last_records.py player date/ranking
 ```
-I'm working on adding points ranking, and automatically restarting time fetching in case of server connection failure.
+I'm working on adding points ranking, asking the user for permission to overwrite files, and automatically restarting time fetching in case of server connection failure.